pratik0049/VipraTech_Assignment/README.md

 ### 4️⃣ Create the `.env` File

-Copy the values from `.env.example` and update your credentials accordingly.
+Copy the values from `.env.example`

 Example: